I. UNIVERSITY ORGANIZATION FOR PROCUREMENT

 II.WHO ARE EMPLOYEES AND RELATIVES?

 Employees are all persons who are employed by the Board and universities on a full-time, part-time, or contract basis (including student employees).
-Relatives are defined to include spouse, children, grandchildren, parents, grandparents, brothers, sisters (including half-brothers and half-sisters), brothers and sisters-in-law, parents-in-law, and children-in-law of the employees.
+Relatives are defined to include spouse, child, grandchild, parent, grandparent, brother or sister of the whole or half blood and their spouses and the parent, brother, sister or child of a spouse.
 If any substantial interest is present in a relative, that interest will be considered to be that of the employee.

 III.WHAT IS A SUBSTANTIAL INTEREST?